Outdoor fires and the law

 If you burn forest litter or woody debris often, build and use a good incinerator.

-- Select a site at least five metres from anything that could catch on fire (for example, trees, overhanging branches, buildings, piles of debris).
+• Select a site at least 5 metres from anything that could catch on fire (for example, trees, overhanging branches, buildings and piles of debris).

-- Clear an area two metres around the incinerator down to mineral soil.
+• Clear an area 2 metres around the incinerator down to mineral soil.

-- A heavy metal mesh must be put on top of the incinerator with a mesh size of less than five millimetres to prevent the spread of burning embers.
+• A mesh must be put on top of the incinerator with a mesh size of 5 millimetres or less to prevent the spread of burning embers.

 Put the fire out